camunda/camunda-platform-get-started/README.md

 1. Press the _Deploy current diagram_ button
     ![Deploy Button](images/camunda-modeler-deploy-button.png)
 2. Configure the endpoint for the deployment.
-If you use the self managed local deployment the default of `0.0.0.0:26500` should be fine.
-For Camunda Cloud you need the cluster id from the cluster details page, and the [client credentials](#camunda-cloud) you created.
+For Camunda Cloud you need the cluster id from the cluster details page, and the [client credentials](#-cloud) you created.
     ![Deploy Camunda Cloud](images/camunda-modeler-deploy-modal.png)

 ## Deploy using Cloud Modeler